 The first verse that we will tackle is a “verse” of mythical origins.
 I have heard people state that their favorite verse is “God helps those who help themselves.”
 However, if you go searching your concordance or Biblegateway.com, you will strike out on your pursuit.
 This phrase does not have its origins in the Scripture, but in the pen of Benjamin Franklin.
 In this video, Stephen Colbert takes Bill O’Reilly for wrongly attributing this verse (amongst other things).

 Not only is the verse found nowhere in the Bible, it is an idea that runs counter to the Bible as a whole.
 The essence of this verse is that if you work hard and take care of your own business, God will intervene where necessary.
 In other words, do your job and God will do his.
 While we have responsibilities as those who bear the image of God, God is NOT OBLIGATED to intervene in our lives or act in prescribed ways, simply because we did our part.
 God does not owe us….anything.
 He is not in our debt; we are in His.

 Yet, God does call us to take responsibility for our lives.
 To make choices.
 To build habits.
 To take action and not rest on our laurels, expecting Him to pave a proverbial bed of roses to our dreams or the achievement of our perfect plans.
 We will be held accountable for what we do with the time, talent, money, and influence we have.
-To put a new spin on words I heard a pastor named Andy Stanley say four years ago at the Catalyst Conference, “Your life is a stewardship.
+To put a new spin on words I heard a pastor named Andy Stanley say several years ago at the Catalyst Conference, “Your life is a stewardship.
 It is temporary and you will be held accountable.”